The business of death: 5 tips for wills and estate planning

 Will your spouse be legally required to pay your debts after you die?
 It’s not a clear cut answer, but in most states, the spouse is on the hook if the cards were taken out jointly (both parties signed the application), but not if the spouse was merely an authorized user.

 This becomes trickier in community property states, where both spouses may be liable for any debts incurred during the course of the marriage.
-Community property states include: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington
+Community property states include Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington

 My tip: No matter what your situation, rest assured: Credit card companies will start calling at all hours of the day and night to collect payment after you die.
 They literally do not care if your family is shell-shocked and grieving.